SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_SFTP_Client.md

 ### Initialization

-Once element is created, fill in parameters in the **SFTP Configuration** section which contains the **Host** and **Port** of the SFTP server and the Username to authenticate access.
-The driver supports *Credentials* and *Key Pairs* authentication.
-If *Credentials* is selected, fill in the **Password** associated to the **Username**.
-If *Key Pairs* is selected, put the path with the key information file in the **Key Pairs Path**.
+Once the element has been created, in the **SFTP Configuration** section, fill in the **Host** and **Port** of the SFTP server and the **Username** for authentication.

+The connector supports **Credentials** and **Key Pairs** authentication:

+- If **Credentials** is selected, fill in the **Password** associated with the **Username**.
+- If **Key Pairs** is selected, fill in the path to the key information file in the **Key Pairs Path** parameter.

-In the **File Handling Overview** section, put the **Source Directory Path** that will contain the files in the SFTP server that you wish to copy over to the local directory.
-You can put a root folder and the driver will search through all the children folders for files and copy those over.
-Put the local directory that will store the copied files in the **Destination Directory Path**.
-If using a remote file directory, provide the **System Username** and **System Password** to a user that has access to the remote directory.
+In the **File Handling Overview** section, specify the **Source Directory Path** that will contain the files on the SFTP server that you want to copy over to the local directory.
+You can specify a root folder, and the connector will search through all the children folders for files and copy those over.
+Specify the local directory that will store the copied files in the **Destination Directory Path**.
+If a remote file directory is used, provide the **System Username** and **System Password** of a user that has access to the remote directory.

-To validate the connection and copy all files, hit the **Apply** button in the **SFTP Configuration** section.
-The **Connection Status** will update *Connection Valid* on the General page.
+To validate the connection and copy all files, use the **Apply** button in the **SFTP Configuration** section.
+The **Connection Status** on the General page will update to *Connection Valid*.

 ### How to Use

-To automatically copy all files from the SFTP server to the local directory, put the time interval desired in the **Automatic SFTP File Sync** parameter in the **Configuration** page.
-If the interval is set to *N/A*, then you may hit the **Apply** button to manually copy over the files.
-The driver also has Interapp capabilites, where an external driver may request files from the SFTP server using a File name filter and/or a file time filter.
-Once the SFTP client copies all files matching the requested Interapp message filters, it will reply with all the file names copied over to the requested element.
+To automatically copy all files from the SFTP server to the local directory, go to the **Configuration** page and specify the desired time interval in the **Automatic SFTP File Sync** parameter.

+If the interval is set to *N/A*, you can use the **Apply** button to manually copy over the files.

+The connector also has InterApp capabilities: an external connector can request files from the SFTP server using a file name filter and/or a file time filter.
+Once the SFTP client has copied all files matching the requested InterApp message filters, it will reply to the requested element with all the copied file names.
-### Redundancy

-There is no redundancy defined.